← Total Productive Maintenance

 Never acting on the data

 Tracking OEE without making improvements is just extra paperwork.
-Every week, identify your biggest loss and decide what you're going to do about it.
+Every week, identify your biggest loss and decide what to do about it.

 Free Resource